Sabine Pass Lighthouse: Current

 The Sabine Pass Lighthouse is in a severe deteriorated state with some long-term goals for restoration but funding has been a problem since Hurricane Rita as well as possible foundation damages to the lighthouse.
 The lighthouse isn't forgotten.
-Both the Cameron Parish and Johnson Bayou libraries "support the lighthouse greatly," according to Cameron Preservation Alliance President Carolyn Thibodeaux.
+Both the Cameron Parish and Johnson Bayou libraries "support the lighthouse greatly", according to Cameron Preservation Alliance President Carolyn Thibodeaux.
 She also stated that $3 million is needed to stabilize the lighthouse.
 In 2004, the association unsuccessfully tried to secure $10 million funding that would have stabilized the base and built a museum, education center, and gift shop.
 Thibodeaux believes there is still plenty of interest in the lighthouse.
 The Calcasieu Historical Preservation Society placed the lighthouse on its list of the area's most endangered structures.
-Adley Cormier, a preservationist with the society stated, "We need to be aware that it is a shared resource and help might come from both sides of the river," he further said.
-"It's part of our history, too.
-It's an opportunity for all Southwest Louisiana to come together.".
-Cormier also said he would like the structure to be thought of as Southwest Louisiana's lighthouse, with the five-parish area, as well as Southeast Texas, chipping in.
-"The lighthouse sits on land that was part of Calcasieu Parish when it was built.
-Ami Kamara, curator for the Gulf Coast Museum, stated, "When you live on the Gulf, you consider the whole Gulf your home", she also said, "The lighthouses were such an important part of living on a coast and keeping it safe for the shipping industry.", and that East Texans still consider the lighthouse a part of their history as well.
+Adley Cormier, a preservationist with the society stated, "We need to be aware that it is a shared resource and help might come from both sides of the river."
+He further said: "It's part of our history, too.
+It's an opportunity for all Southwest Louisiana to come together."
+Cormier also said he would like the structure to be thought of as Southwest Louisiana's lighthouse, with the five-parish area, as well as Southeast Texas, chipping in; the lighthouse sits on land that was part of Calcasieu Parish when it was built.
+Ami Kamara, curator for the Gulf Coast Museum, stated, "When you live on the Gulf, you consider the whole Gulf your home."
+Kamara said that lighthouses were "such an important part of living on a coast and keeping it safe for the shipping industry" and that East Texans still consider the lighthouse a part of their history as well.